Arizona Mom Arrested After Her 3 Young Children Were Found Dead Inside Family Home

 Related Stories

-A relative who lives at the residence called police late Monday.
-Responding officers found a 7-month-old girl, 2-year-old girl and 3-year-old boy in a living room area, authorities said.
-The children were pronounced dead after officers administered CPR and fire officials provided first aid.
+Officers administered CPR and fire officials provided first aid, but the children were pronounced dead.

-Police were still interviewing the 30-year-old father and a 49-year-old relative who lives in the home, according to authorities.
-There was no obvious trauma to the children, and relatives indicated illness may have been a factor, police said.
+Police were interviewing the 30-year-old father and a 49-year-old relative who lives in the home, authorities said.
+The family had recently moved to the area from Oklahoma.

-They said the family had recently moved to the area from Oklahoma.
+Henry has been booked into jail on three counts of first-degree murder, police said.
+There was no information on whether she had an attorney who could speak on her behalf.

-It’s too early to determine how the children died, police said.
-The investigation remains ongoing.
+The family lives in a neighborhood with old homes of wood or stucco, where a white Spanish-style church graces a corner.
+But there is new construction going up all around, with a golf course and several housing developments of single-family homes priced at more than $500,000.